catalyst-cloud/catalystcloud-client/README.md

 Installing the Catalyst Cloud API client makes the following commands available:

 * `openstack` - The OpenStack API client.
 Used for most tasks via sub-commands.
+  Provided by the `python-openstackclient` package.
 * `swift` - The Swift API client.
 An alternative command for interacting with the [Catalyst Cloud Object Storage](https://docs.catalystcloud.nz/object-storage.html) service using the Swift API.
+  Provided by the `python-swiftclient` package.

 Using the `openstack` command, the following services can be managed: